Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Switched Systems and the Switching Graph

 A \textit{switching graph} of a switched linear system (\ref{eq:basic_form}) is a doubly weighted digraph

-Here, $\mathcal V$ is the set of nodes which is isomorphic to the index set of subsystems. $\mathcal E$ is the set of the directed edges which represent admissible transitions between subsystems.
-This set is given by $\mathcal E = \{(i,j) | i \neq j, i, j \in \mathcal V\}$ in the case of no restriction imposed on transitions between subsystems, namely we have a fully connected switching graph.
+Here, $\mathcal V$ is the set of nodes which is isomorphic to the index set of subsystems. $\mathcal E$ is the set of the directed edges that represent admissible transitions between subsystems.
+This set is given by $\mathcal E = \{(i,j) | i \neq j, i, j \in \mathcal V\}$ in the case of no restriction imposed on transitions between subsystems, namely we have a fully connected switching graph. $\omega^+$ and $\omega^-$ {are the real-valued weight functions defined on the set} $\mathcal E$ as

-For a switched system with four subsystems, the switching graph is shown in Figure~\ref{fig:fully}. $\omega^+$ and $\omega^-$ are the weight functions defined on the set $\mathcal E$ as
+For a switched system with four subsystems, the switching graph is shown in Figure~\ref{fig:fully}.

-$\omega^+$ is well-defined when the eigenvector matrix is composed of the eigenvectors with unit Euclidean norm and in the case of $k$-multiple eigenvalues, eigenvectors are chosen as any $k$ orthogonal vectors that span the corresponding eigenspace.
-In this case, the eigenvector matrix is well-defined up to a multiplication from right by a unitary matrix.
-Consider the eigenvector matrices $V_i$ and $V_j$.
-Choose different eigenvector matrices as $V_i'=V_i \cdot U_i$ and $V_j'=V_j \cdot U_j$.

-where the final equation comes from the fact that the spectral norm is unitarily invariant.
-Note that choosing eigenvectors with a different Euclidean norm can change the value of $\omega^+$.
-This case is of concern in Section~\ref{sub:bimodal_dwell} and Section~\ref{sub:bimodal_average}.

 Assume that the switchings in the switched system under consideration should respect a directed graph.
 In this case, the set of admissible switching signals $\mathcal S$ is restricted by the directed edges of the switching graph.
-We denote $\sdwell[\tau]$ with a switching graph as
+We denote {by}

-This set of switching signals contains the switching signals that respect the given digraph $\mathcal G$ satisfying the minimum dwell time property.
-Similarly we have
+{the set} $\sdwell[\tau]$ {restricted by the switching graph} $\mathcal G$.
+This set of switching signals contains the switching signals that respect the given digraph $\mathcal G$ {and satisfies} the minimum dwell time property.
+Similarly, we have